doe-base/doe-base/README.md

 ⭐️ **Fun Facts About Me:**
 - 🎵 I love Afro music.
-- ⚽ I’m a big Chelsea fan!
+- ⚽ I’m a big Arsenal fan!
 - 📖 I have a degree in Chemistry but followed my passion for programming.

 ---